 Visit us May through October for a self-guided tour, reserve a group tour, or attend an upcoming event.
 Your group may setup a tour November-April by calling 608-326-6960.

 The museums of the Prairie du Chien Historical Society are great for groups of visitors - activities can be arranged for children, adults, and combinations of adults and children.
 See our Group Tour Information page to get more details.
-ONLINE MUSEUM STORE
+ONLINE DONATIONS

 Learn how you can help the Prairie du Chien Historical Society restore the St. Germain dit Gauthier-Coorough House by clicking on the image for a viewable PDF file. |